 Running your first few wedding rehearsals can be a daunting task.
 Many wedding planners have commented that this is their least favorite part of the wedding planning process.

-If the officiant or church coordinator will be at the ceremony rehearsal, communicate with her the week prior to determine who will be responsible for directing the rehearsal.
+If the officiant or church coordinator will be at the ceremony rehearsal, communicate with him the week prior to determine who will be responsible for directing the rehearsal.
 Some church coordinators and officiants prefer to take charge which is helpful to know ahead of time.

 Here are six steps for directing a successful wedding ceremony rehearsal:

 After the kiss, the bride will get her bouquet from the maid of honor.
 At this time, the officiant will introduce the couple and the recessional music begins.
 The best man and maid of honor will wait until the bride and groom are at the back of the room, then the best man will extend his right arm to the maid of honor and they will walk out together.
 The rest of the bridal party will follow in the same manner.

 Do you have any tips to share about running wedding rehearsals?
 Please share them in the comments!

 Are you a new or aspiring wedding planner?

 The Wedding Planner’s Toolbox is a complete set of business templates and tools for professional wedding planners.

 As a wedding planner, you have one chance and a huge responsibility to plan and coordinate the perfect wedding day for your clients.
 The Wedding Planner’s Toolbox gives you the tools needed to get things done correctly.